Experience Rice University Before College

 - Flexible format: you’ll learn through video lectures.
 Tune in anytime that works for you.

-- 20 to 30 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support from mentors.
+- 20 to 30 hours of total instruction and activities per course, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support from mentors.

 How to Apply

 It’s easy.
-No transcripts or letters of recommendation are needed.
-Our application requires basic contact information for you and your parent or guardian.
-Then, tell us why you wish to take this course.
-Include your personal story through writing, video, photos—or any medium you prefer.
+No transcripts or letters of recommendation are required.
+Just provide some basic information and tell us why you wish to take this program.

 Note: Please submit all application materials in English.